bryceparkman/cs326-gamma/docs/milestone2.md

 GET Requests:

+/loginProfile This request returns a user password for a username to verify a user on the login page.
+Input: username or email.
+Output: User password

 /rentProgress This request gets the amount of rent a user has paid from the costs payed (progress) to be shown on the costs page.
 Output data: Dollar amount a user has paid

 /billProgress This request gets the amount any user has paid on a bill shown on the apartment overview page.
 Input data: name of bill, name of user.
 Output data: Dollar amount user has paid